jjfeng/jjfeng.github.io/joining.md

 * [Alexej Gossmann](https://www.alexejgossmann.com/), a mathematical statistician at the FDA who, among other things, develops methods for  biomedical imaging data

 ## Qualifications:
-The position requires a PhD degree or equivalent in statistics, computer science, or another relevant field.
+The position requires a PhD degree or equivalent in (bio)statistics, computer science, or another relevant field.
 We are looking for someone who:
 * has experience doing methods development
 * can perform independent research
 * can work and collaborate with a team
-* has experience developing in a Linux environment, using git-based workflows, and writing in Python
+* has experience developing in a Linux environment, using git-based workflows, and writing in Python/R

 ## Applying
 If you are interested in this position, please submit the following materials: